theias/ias_package_shell/README.md

 * Linux distribution agnostic
 * deployment system agnostic

+The only dependencies to build a package are:

+* Gnu Make
+* Fakeroot
+* The package build utilities for what's being built

-This layout is known to be compatible with:
+This layout is known to be compatible with programs that use:

 * PHP: Composer
 * Python: pipenv